blackboxnlp/2021/index.md

 He is the recipient of an Advanced ERC grant, theorganiser of the Zero Resource Speech Challenge (2015, 2017, 2019, 2020), the Intuitive Physics Benchmark (2019) and led in 2017 a Jelinek Summer Workshop at CMU on multimodal speechlearning

 ### Yuval Pinter
-Yuval Pinter (me@yuvalpinter.com) is an incoming Senior Lecturer in the Computer Science department at Ben-Gurion University.
+Yuval Pinter (me@yuvalpinter.com) is a Senior Lecturer in the Computer Science department at Ben-Gurion University.
 He authored three papers on the topic of NLP neural model interpretation, looking into attention modules and character-level LSTMs.
 He co-organised the TREC Live QA competition for its three years of existence (2015–2017) including administering the real-time challenge, and served as publicity and social media co-chair at NAACL 2019.